 McCay Cellars has a simple goal; make wine with a sense of presence and character that expresses the trueness of the vineyard.
-Michael McCay and his family have farmed in the Lodi AVA for 25 years.
-Michael McCay’s journey of making/producing wine began in 1994 with a small batch from the TruLux Vineyard, the family launched their own label, McCay Cellars in 2007.
+Michael McCay and his family have farmed in the Lodi AVA for more than 25 years.
+Michael McCay’s journey of making/producing wine began in 1994 with a small batch from the TruLux Vineyard.
+The family launched the McCay Cellars label in 2007.

 Why We Do What We Do…..